Winter in Hanoi

 A large church downtown is a focal point around which tourists and much of the tourist infrastructure is centred.
 Where Saigon has Pham Ngu Lao, Saigon's equivalent of Khao San Road, Hanoi doesn't receive the same influx of backpackers.
 A short lane just a stone's throw away from the church has backpacker accommodations and the requisite travel shops.

 The small backpacker area offers some quite unreal deals for the budget conscious.
-A few outlets offered a dorm bed plus free breakfast plus free use of a computer with an internet connection, plus free wi-fi and, get this, free beer, all for $5!
+A few outlets offered a dorm bed plus free breakfast plus free use of a computer with an internet connection, plus free wi-fi and, get this, free beer,

 It was in the area surrounding the church on our first morning in town, just a couple of hours after we'd arrived, that we had our first experience of the hospitality of Vietnamese people.